volkmaster/animated-drawer-navigation/README.md

   - default: `["#dbd5c5", "#dbd5c5", "#1f3c4a", "#1f3c4a", "#1f3c4a", "#1f3c4a", "#1f3c4a", "#1f3c4a", "#1f3c4a", "#dbd5c5", "#1f3c4a", "#dbd5c5"]`

-- `font?: string`: a custom font used in the text of the navigation nodes (value is applied to the `font-family` CSS property)
+- `fontFamily?: string`: a custom font used in the navigation node text (value is applied to the `font-family` CSS property)

   - default: `sans-serif`

-- `animationSpeedMultiplier?: number`: acts as a multiplier that adjusts how quickly or slowly the column animations are executed (e.g. 0.5 means two times faster; 3 means three times slower)
+- `fontSize?: string`: a custom font size navigation node text (value is applied to the `font-size` CSS property)

-  - default: `1`
+  - default: `14px`

 ## License